joergen7/erlang-red/DevelopmentStrategy.md

 - the flow editor that runs in the browser (jQuery + Javascript), and
 - the backend which executes flows (NodeJS).

 The flow editor communicates with backend via a set of [API calls](https://flowhub.org/f/15cc9fb0e94d56cd).
 To make the flow editor work with a different backend, these API calls need to be emulated.
 That is what this [cowboy code](src/http) does.
+Note: *cowboy* is the name of the Erlang [web framework](https://ninenines.eu/docs/en/cowboy/2.13/guide/), not the style of coding!

 It is the flow editor codebase that is [included here](node-red-frontend) in the project.
 The Node-RED NodeJS backend has been discarded and will be replaced by Erlang :)

-*Step 1: Flows are Json arrays, understanding flow definitions*
+***Step 1: Flows are Json arrays, understanding flow definitions***

 The flow definition used by Node-RED is a single array of objects stored as Json files.
 There is no nesting of objects, there is no arrays of arrays: just one array containing all the nodes, tabs and groups the define a flow as objects.